mbaumer/us_hep_funding/docs/_states/KY.md

 ```
 ### SC Contracts
 ```
-This district received no SC contracts from 2012-2017
+This district received no SC contracts from 2012-2018
 ```
 ### NSF MPS Grants
 ```
-In the past 5 years, this district has received: $1,821,964.00 in NSF MPS grants.
+In the past 6 years, this district has received: $3,609,106.00 in NSF MPS grants.
                                Amount ($)
 Institution              Year
 U of Louisville Res Fdn  2015       95363
 UNIVERSITY OF LOUISVILLE 2012      609075
                          2013      260000
                          2014      857526
+                         2015      813917
+                         2016      523225
+                         2017      450000
 ```
 ---
 <a name="KY-04"></a>
 [Back to top](#top)
 ## KY-04 -- Rep. Thomas Massie (R) -- [Wikipedia](https://en.wikipedia.org/wiki/KY-04)
 ### Committees
+Thomas Massie is the #7 Republican on the House Committee on Science, Space, and Technology

 Thomas Massie is the #6 Republican on the House Committee on Science, Space, and Technology; Subcommittee on Energy

-Thomas Massie is the #7 Republican on the House Committee on Science, Space, and Technology

 ### HEP Grants
 ```
-This district received no SC HEP grants from 2012-2016
+This district received no SC HEP grants from 2012-2017
 ```
 ### SC Contracts
 ```
-This district received no SC contracts from 2012-2017
+This district received no SC contracts from 2012-2018
 ```
 ### NSF MPS Grants
 ```
-In the past 5 years, this district has received: $385,251.00 in NSF MPS grants.
+In the past 6 years, this district has received: $1,447,336.00 in NSF MPS grants.
                                                          Amount ($)
 Institution                                        Year
 NORTHERN KENTUCKY UNIVERSITY RESEARCH FOUNDAT      2012      220251
                                                    2013      165000
+                                                   2015      383429
+                                                   2016      435677
+NORTHERN KENTUCKY UNIVERSITY RESEARCH FOUNDATIO...
+2017      242979
 ```
 ---
 <a name="KY-05"></a>